kubernetes/website/content/en/blog/_posts/2021-10-05-nsa-cisa-hardening.md

-Additionally, it's worth reiterating from the guidance that periodic vulnerability scans and penetration tests can be performed on the various system components to proactively look for insecure configurations and zero-day vulnerabilities.
+Additionally, it's worth reiterating from the guidance that periodic vulnerability scans and penetration tests can be performed on the various system components to proactively look for insecure configurations and vulnerabilities.

 ### Finding release & security information